jura-php/jura-seed/README.md

 - If you are the deploying the first time, you need to run a `git init` instead of `git push`
 - If there isn't the configuration on Wiki page we will be glad if you create them.

+*Feel free to update this readme, and mainly correct the english mistakes*